 -

 Fire dancer performance after dinner.
-According to Momentos Los Cabos, fire shows, salsa lessons, and mariachi bands are among the 15 most popular entertainment choices for beach destination weddings.
+Fire shows, salsa lessons, and mariachi bands rank among the 15 most popular entertainment choices for beach destination weddings, as Momentos Los Cabos notes.
 A fire dancer performing at the water’s edge as the stars come out?
 That’s the kind of moment nobody forgets.

 Other ideas worth considering: a steel drum band during cocktail hour, a tequila or rum tasting station, lawn games on the sand, or a late-night taco cart that appears at 10 PM when everyone’s hungry again.